aces/Loris/modules/api/docs/LorisRESTAPI.md

                     "SliceThickness" : "3.5",
                     "Modality" : "MR",
                     "SeriesUID" : "3.4.5.6.1507",
-                }
-            ]
+                }]
         },
         {
             "Tarname" : "DCM_yyyy-mm-dd_ImagingUpload-hh-mm-def456.tar",
-            "SeriesInfo" : [
+            "SeriesInfo" :
-                {
+                [{
                 "SeriesDescription" : "MPRAGE_ipat2",
                 "SeriesNumber" : "2",
                 "EchoTime" : "2.98",
                 "RepetitionTime" : "2300",
                 "InversionTime" : "900",
                 "SliceThickness" : "1",
                 "Modality" : "MR",
                 "SeriesUID" : "1.7.8.9.1296",
+                }]
         }
     ]
 }
-    ]
-}
 ```

 The `Modality` header in the SeriesInfo is either `MR` or `PT` for MRI or PET
 scans, respectively.

-### 5.2 Download DICOM archive
+### 5.2 Tar Level Data
 ```
-GET /candidates/$CandID/$VisitLabel/dicoms/$ArchiveName
+GET /candidates/$CandID/$VisitLabel/dicoms/$Tarname
 ```

 Returns/Downloads a `tar` file which contains a `.meta` and a `.log` text
 files, and a `.tar.gz` of the raw DICOM data as acquired during the candidate
-scanning session, and as retrieved from `/candidates/$CandID/$VisitLabel/dicoms`.
+scanning session, and as retrieved from `/candidates/$CandID/$Visit/dicoms`.

+Only `GET` is currently supported.

 ## 6.0 Electrophysiology Recording Data